JavaTMP/JavaTMP/readme.md

 ## Running
 It is best to run JavaTMP's applications with in a HTTP web server.
 However, inside each project there is a gulp task that run a local web server.
-So you can use it for testing purposes by running the following command:
+So you can use it for testing purposes by running the following commands:
 (make sure first that node.js is installed in your machine):
 ```
 npm install